Tarflower Chapter

 Duties: Chair the Program Committee, aide the President and/or act on behalf of in his/her absence, train successor

-2nd Vice President - Events: Jim Irwin
+2nd Vice President - Events: Vacant

 Duties: Chair the Events Committee, aide the President and/or act on behalf of in his/her absence, train successor